 At one point he said: “no sleep mama!
 Sunny day!”
 It wasn’t until he had a meltdown because I finally refused to leave the bed to join him outside that he finally let me hold him.
 But as soon as he got into my arms he feel asleep!

 Apart from the endless books, we didn’t have too much trouble putting him to sleep later that night.
-In fact, I think he was closer to accepting our new routine.
+I think he was closer to accepting our new routine.
 In fact, sometime during the day, we had a funny conversation:

 Max: Papa give Maxie a baff (bath).
 Mama kikis.